 Looking for the very best fall-themed Hallmark Movies to watch in the UK this autumn?

 (Note: I am an Amazon Associates, and some of the links in this post are affiliate links, meaning I get a small payment if you take out your trial using the links on this page)

 If you’re anything like me, autumn is the season for cosy sweaters, days at home and roaring fires.
-Or that time when the central heating that gets turned on, possibly.
+Or it’s the time when the central heating that gets turned on, finally!

 And if you’re even more like me, it means discovering the best Hallmark Movies that are about fall.
 Or autumn, since we’re English.
 Basically, we’re talking apple orchards, pumpkins, halloween costumes and more golden foliage than you can poke a stick at.